My Role: UX/UI Designer: UX Research, Information Architecture, Visual Design, Interaction Design, Usability Testing

 Needs:

-With the target audience defined, using the needs and insights, I crafted "Point of View" (POV) statements to define the core problems of users.
+Once I knew WHO I am designing for, what the specific needs are of my target audience, I needed to define the core problems of my users in order to create a user-centered product.
+With the target audience defined, using the needs and insights, I wrote "Point of View" (POV) statements to define the core problems of users.
 Based on the POV statements, I could create the How Might We questions that helped me to start generating innovative ideas in the right direction to make the user experience delightful for Cholette.

 Once I have phrased the HMW questions, I had my starting point of brainstorming possible solutions to solve the core problems of users.
 Wrote each HMWs down and started to collect as many solutions I could think of.
 Then I took some extra time and explained in more detail what I thought of exactly.
 I did not really consider technical constraints at this point whether they would be easily applied to the app or not because I was planning to think about that during crafting my Product Roadmap document.
 View my list of ideas